-New Car Test Drive correspondent Tony Swan reported from Detroit, with Kirk Bell reporting from Chicago.
+NewCarTestDrive.com correspondent Tony Swan reported from Detroit, with Kirk Bell reporting from Chicago.

 Safety equipment standard on all Evoque models includes dual front airbags, front side airbags, curtain side airbags, tire-pressure monitor, anti-lock brakes, traction control, electronic stability control with Trailer Stability Assist and Roll Stability Control, Hill Start Assist, Hill Descent Control, Gradient Release Control, and front and rear park assist.

+The downside to the Evoque's dramatic styling is at the rear of the vehicle.
+The sloping roofline and ascending beltline conspire to compromise rearward vision, and sightlines in the rear quarters are limited.
 On the other hand, if style wasn't important, we'd all be driving cars that look like the old Checker Marathon taxicabs.
 For someone who wants a compact luxury crossover that's a departure from the rectilinear mainstream, the Evoque merits a longer look.

-The front seats are supportive enough to hold occupants in place during aggressive driving and they offer lots of room.
+The front seats are supportive enough to hold occupants in place during aggressive driving, and they offer lots of room.
 The five-door has 40.3 inches of headroom, and the coupe has 39.1 inches, both of which are plenty for just about anyone.

-Fuel economy is an EPA-estimated 20/28 mpg City/Highway.
-The BMW X1 xDrive28i is rated 22/30 mpg.
+Fuel economy is an EPA-estimated 21/30 mpg City/Highway.
+The BMW X1 xDrive28i is rated 22/32 mpg, while the Mercedes-Benz GLA250 is EPA-estimated at 24/32 mpg.

-Evoque's turbocharger builds boost quickly, so it takes some practice to achieve smooth launches.
-We also found that it's not too difficult to confuse the computer controlling the 6-speed automatic; its electronic brain seems to balk at abrupt changes in throttle position.
+Evoque's turbocharger builds boost very quickly, so it takes some practice to achieve smooth launches.
+We also found that it's not too difficult to confuse the computer controlling the 9-speed automatic; its electronic brain seems to balk at abrupt changes in throttle position.
 These are traits that become transparent to an owner over time, but there's room for improvement here.

-The all-wheel-drive system employs a Haldex center differential that automatically apportions torque front or rear according to grip.
-It's totally transparent and very effective.
+The all-wheel-drive system employs a series of differentials and disconnects to maximize economy when grip isn't needed, and traction when it is.
 Off-roading is also aided by the Terrain Response system.
 It has settings for Mud-Ruts, Grass-Gravel-Snow, Sand and General Driving, and it works with several vehicle systems to help the Evoque conquer almost anything the world throws at it.
-For example, the throttle is dulled and the transmissions shifts up sooner in Grass-Gravel-Snow, while the throttle is aggressive and the transmission holds gears longer in Sand mode.
+For example, the throttle is dulled and the transmission shifts up sooner in Grass-Gravel-Snow, while the throttle is aggressive and the transmission holds gears longer in Sand mode.

-If there's any soft spot in the Evoque's dynamic credentials, it's at the wheel.
+If there's any soft spot in the Evoque's dynamic credentials, it's at the steering wheel.
 Range Rover has adopted a new electric-assist steering system that varies effort as a function of speed.
 It's quick, just 2.5 turns lock-to-lock, but it's also lacking in road feel.
 That's not a good combination.
 But it's another of those little quirks that owners adapt to over time.

 Starting at: $41,100

-Starting at: $45,100
+Starting at: $55,700

-Starting at: $45,100
+Starting at: $56,600

-Starting at: $55,400
+Starting at: $60,000